Key Takeaways

 Many people like to learn online, and there’s an abundance of online classes being offered these days.
 There are some ways to keep your online classes interactive and a little more interesting.
 These lessons will help spark student engagement and get them involved with the lesson.
 Many online teachers find it difficult to keep online students engaged in their classes.
 Students may start out being enthusiastic and interactive, but some students begin to fall by the wayside as the course progresses.
 This can be partly due to the success of other students.
 People learn differently and at different rates, so some students become disinterested by how quickly or slowly other students are progressing.
 Many online classes are information-based, meaning students don’t participate in role-plays or discussions with their peers.
 The teacher is more of a presenter than anything else.
 It can make a difference if you’re an engaging teacher and support your students throughout the course.
 However, many people will still disengage from your class over time.
 Thankfully, these are not insurmountable obstacles, and there are ways you can avoid falling into this same trap when teaching an online class yourself.

-From my experience and research, I have identified some of the best ways to keep your online classes interactive!
-There are numerous ways to keep your online classes interactive.
-But with so many options, how do you know which ones are for you?
-This article will cover the 7 best ways to keep your classes interactive.
+From my experience and research, I have identified some of the best ways to keep your online classes interactive using an online classes app!
+There are numerous ways to keep your online classes engaging, but with so many options, how do you know which ones are for you?
+This article will cover the 7 best ways to make your classes interactive and effective.

 1. Get to Know your Students